NirMAN-15/NirMAN-15/README.md

-# Hi, I'm W. Nirman Achinthama 👋
+# Hi, I'm W. Nirman Achintha 👋

 💻 IT Student at ITUM
 ☁️ Learning Microsoft Azure (AZ-900 in progress)